rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 You can set multiple variables with the same name in many different places.
 When you do this, Ansible chooses which variable to use based on variable precedence.
 In other words, the different variables will override each other in a certain order.

-We prefer to define each variable in one place.
-Figure out where to define a variable, and keep it simple.
-If you set guidelines for your team on which variables are defined where, you may avoid variable precedence concerns.
+Teams and projects that agree on guidelines for defining variables (where to define certain types of variables) usually avoid variable precedence concerns.
+We prefer to define each variable in one place: figure out where to define a variable, and keep it simple.
+However, this is not always possible.

-However, variable precedence does exist, and you might have a use for it.
+Variable precedence does exist, and you might have a use for it.
 Here is the order of precedence from least to greatest (the last listed variables winning prioritization):

   #. command line values (for example, ``-u my_user``, different from extra vars)
   #. role defaults (defined in role/defaults/main.yml) [1]_